 Bipolar disorder is more common among Americans than you might think.
 As of 2017, 2.8% of the U.S. adult population had some form of bipolar disorder.
 There are several different states and types of this mood disorder, making every case different.
 What Are the Degrees of Bipolar Disorder?
 There are five different ...
 Read More

 Bipolar disorder is a complex disorder, and each person's experience with it is unique.
 For this reason, there's no one-size-fits-all approach to treatment.
-Each individual needs a personalized treatment plan that specifically addresses the subtype of the disorder that they're living with and what symptoms affect them ...
+Each individual needs a personalized bipolar disorder treatment plan that specifically addresses the subtype of the disorder that they're living with and what ...
 Read More

 Preferred Methods of Treatment for Seasonal Affective Disorder

-Updated October 30, 2024 When the temperatures drop, it can be hard to get outside and get exercise and fresh air.
+Updated September 27, 2025 When the temperatures drop, it can be hard to get outside and get exercise and fresh air.
 Because you are stuck inside for most of the day, you may begin to experience seasonal affective disorder (SAD).
-A type of depression, SAD typically comes and goes with the seasons, but it can leave you ...
+A type of depression, SAD typically comes and goes with the seasons, but it can leave ...
 Read More

 The Role of Genetics in Marijuana Use Disorder